 Our library holds approximately 24,000 scores and parts, 8,000 audio-visual materials, and thousands of books.
 We open our doors to the public, so anyone may browse the collection.
 However, only Colburn School students, faculty, and staff enjoy checkout privileges.

-The Colburn Café cooks up breakfast, lunch and dinner Monday through Friday, brunch on the weekends, and Sunday dinners.
-It even has a Starbucks for quick coffee breaks.
+The Colburn Café cooks up breakfast, lunch, and dinner Monday through Friday, brunch on the weekends, and Sunday dinners.
+It even has a coffee bar for quick coffee breaks.